d-ries/linux-essentials/10_permissions/exercises/standard_file_permissions/99_exercises.md

 ## Task 12
-Show the command that ensures that all newly created files get the following permission: <br />
+What is the command that ensures that all newly created files get the following permission: <br />
 rw-r-----